Women in Iran: Employment law and economic participation

 While Iranian law permits women to work, family law imposes restrictions.
 Article 1117 of the Civil Code allows husbands to prevent their wives from working in professions deemed harmful to family interests.
 Under the 1967 and 1975 Family Protection Laws, judicial approval was required for such prohibitions, but those protections were repealed after 1979.
 Courts today seldom rule in favor of women who contest employment restrictions imposed by their spouses.

 Following the revolution, female labor force participation declined from 12.9% in 1976 to 6.1% in 1986.
 Although there has been a gradual increase, participation rates remain low relative to educational attainment levels.

 Employment opportunities are shaped by gender norms and segregation laws.
 Women are primarily employed in education and healthcare, often due to regulations requiring female professionals in women-only spaces.
 Leadership roles in government and the judiciary remain largely inaccessible to women.

 Women are explicitly prohibited from serving as full judges.
 Although some work as legal advisors or investigative judges, they are not permitted to issue final rulings.
 This restriction is rooted in religious interpretations and codified in the 1982 Law on the Qualifications for Appointment of Judges.

 Even when women obtain employment, cultural and legal barriers persist.
 Discrimination in hiring, promotion, and legal recourse remains widespread, contributing to continued gender disparities in workplace advancement and income.

 Women and Iran's anti-government protests

 The human rights organization Amnesty International has reported that it has received reports of several cases of rape of women and men detainees in Iran's prisons.
 On January 17, 2020, Raha Bahreini, Amnesty International's special reporter on Iran, revealed a case of sexual assault on an Iranian woman who had been detained in Tehran during the protests that erupted after the downing of a Ukrainian passenger plane.

+The Iran Human Rights Documantation center has documented witness statements of multiple victims of rape in Iranian prisons, including Saeeda Siabi of Azerbaijan.
+She was arrested 22 December, 1981, with her husband and 4 month old son.
+Her testimony includes::